 The Men’s Resource Center of West Michigan offers in-person and online counseling for men who are abusers and those who have themselves been abused.
 It’s where Dan Beelen came when he needed to set his life aright.
 And, it’s where he learned to manage his fear and anger.
 For this Revealing Men podcast, Beelen returns to the space where he first received counseling nearly 20 years ago and reflects upon his experience with Randy Flood, psychotherapist, and Director of the Men’s Resource Center.
 In an often emotional conversation, Beelen shares how counseling changed his life: how it helped to make him a better spouse, parent, businessman, and person.
 In telling his story, he hopes to encourage other men to reach out and seek the positive change counseling can make.
 Excerpts from the conversation are below and have been edited for length and clarity.
 The entire discussion is available now on the Revealing Men podcast.

 This is the first in a series of four podcasts featuring men who reveal their personal experiences with abuse, violence, and bullying.
 The series provides insight as to how males are often socialized to accept emotional and physical abuse and pain—suck it up—and how that primes them to pass this abuse forward.
 Each man interviewed identifies how he has experienced abuse and how a new self-awareness allows a revisioning of masculinity where the cycle of abuse is no longer accepted or mindlessly passed down.
+Find the other podcasts in the series here:

 Recognizing the Need for Help